Proactive Defense: Understanding the 4 Main Threat Actor Types

 - Insider threats could be malicious, but they could also be well-meaning people who have been led astray.
 Training and user behavior analytics are the way forward.

 But unfortunately, simply spending more money isn’t enough.
 To avoid the cost and embarrassment of a data breach, you’ll need to understand your adversaries.

 Most threat actors fall within four main groups, each with their own favorite tactics, techniques, and procedures (TTPs).
-By gaining a deeper understanding of threat actors, you’ll be able to assign your cyber security budget to fund the right activities.
+By gaining a deeper understanding of threat actors through the lens of the cyber threat intelligence cycle, you’ll be able to assign your cyber security budget to fund the right activities.

 Cyber Criminals, Organized and Otherwise

 When thinking about cyber criminals, many imagine some nerdy hacker sitting in his mom’s basement eating potato chips.
 This couldn’t be further from the truth.

 These days cyber crime is far more organized than ever before, and last year it even overtook the drug trade to become the most profitable illegal industry.
 To give you some idea of scale, it’s estimated that victims in the U.S. paid over $24 million in 2015 to groups using ransomware trojans, and that’s just one attack vector.